 Grocery shop online

 When I think of something I need, I write it on my shopping list.
-Then about every 10 days I do an online order, most often using Fred Meyer, a Kroger store, but occasionally Amazon Prime for a Whole Foods delivery or Instacart for a Costco delivery.
+Then about every 10 days I do an online order, most often using Fred Meyer, a Kroger store, but occasionally Amazon Prime for a Whole Foods delivery.
 I only wish I could shop Trader Joe's online.
 Once the pandemic is over, I will continue to shop online, where I can download coupons, review ingredients and easily compare prices between stores.
 I can also look through my past orders and add those items to my shopping cart.
 All in all, it’s a big timesaver.

 Create a wardrobe that works for you

-Creating a capsule wardrobe is a goal of mine.
-With a smaller wardrobe where everything coordinates, flatters and serves my lifestyle, I’ll be able to throw an outfit together easily.
-Over the years I’ve accumulated way too many clothes.
-Yet I struggle to put together an outfit.
-I only wear 20 percent of my clothes on a regular basis because there are so many pieces that don’t coordinate or suit my current lifestyle.
+Over the years I accumulated way too many clothes.
+Yet I struggled to put together an outfit.
+I only wore 20 percent of my clothes on a regular basis because there were so many pieces that didn't coordinate or suit my current lifestyle.

 There are hundreds of videos and articles online that can teach you how to create a capsule wardrobe, so I won’t go into the details — maybe in a future post.
 It’s definitely worth the investment of time, because in the long run you’ll spend less time picking out an outfit and you’ll save money by buying fewer clothes.

 Things have a way of accumulating overnight and before you know it, you can’t find anything.
 Save time and simplify your life, by scheduling regular clean outs of the most important ares of your house.